astridx/meinblog/content/posts/joomla/7eine-joomla-datenbank-fuer-deine-erweiterung.en.md

 DROP TABLE IF EXISTS `#__foos_details`;
 ```

 > You might think ahead and ask yourself already how to handle potential future database changes.
 What is needed to store the first name in addition to the name in a future version.
 SQL updates are name-based in Joomla.
-For each version of the component you have to create a file whose name consists of the version number and the file extension 'sql' in case database contents change.
+This means exactly: For each version of the component you have to create a file whose name consists of the version number and the file extension `.sql` in case database contents change.
 Practically you will experience this in the further course of this tutorial.

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ src/Model/FoosModel.php](https://github.com/astridx/boilerplate/compare/t5...t6#diff-2daf62ad6c51630353e31eaa3cc28626)